SrikanthS-IIT/PDFCombiner/README.md

 # PDFCombiner
 Srikanth Sugavanam, 26th January 2024.

 TL;DR - This is a Python script generated using the help of ChatGPT 3.0 to combine a set of PDF files into one.
+No need to use dodgy online websites. :)

 ## How to use it